 - Performing PR activities.

-A council member is not expected to be an expert in each role but collectively their expertise provides vision, direction, knowledge and professionalism to ensure that the FHT continues to be the UK and Ireland's leading authority in the profession of complementary, holistic beauty and sports therapies.
+A council member is not expected to be an expert in each role but collectively their expertise provides vision, direction, knowledge and professionalism to ensure that the FHT continues to be the leading authority in the profession of complementary, holistic beauty and sports therapies.

 The FHT Governing Council, in conjunction with the staff, is here to support its members with knowledge, advice, public affairs and industry representation, and probably most important of all, to provide a voice in the profession we are all passionate about!